How To Respond To An Apology Email From A Coworker – 8 Tips

 4. Via Text:

-Do Not Accept Apology If
+Do Not Accept An Apology If

 This shows that you’re not going to accept any apology.
 The person will need to work harder to earn your forgiveness.